 Bruker ProteoScapeTM (BPS) was developed to provide state-of-the-art, real-time database searching for the timsTOF instrument family.
-Since its initial conception, BPS has been transforming into a comprehensive proteomics data analysis platform that can integrate third-party tools while utilizing the concept of data streaming to realize fully customizable real-time processing workflows including on-the fly decision making based on the data generated.
+Since its initial conception, BPS has been transforming into a comprehensive proteomics data analysis platform that can integrate thirdparty tools while utilizing the concept of data streaming to realize fully customizable real-time processing workflows including on-the fly decision making based on the data generated.
 However, database searching is only the preferred solution when canonical proteins are being investigated.
 To expand the capabilities of the BPS platform for immunopeptidomic, metaproteomic, and other applications, we developed and integrated a newly timsTOF optimized de novo sequencing engine from Rapid Novor Inc., called BPS Novor.

-Fig. 1 Amino acid (A) and peptide (B) precision recall graphs for a trypsin digested mix of Human, Yeast and E.coli sample.
-The percent of correct amino acids and peptides assigned by each algorithm is also shown (C), where all results are segmented by their species as well.
+Amino acid (A) and precision recall trypsin digested mix of Human, Yeast and E.coli acids and peptides